sedmonsond/stratmc/docs/source/installation.rst

   conda activate stratmc_env
   conda install pip

-You can then install StratMC and its dependencies using ``pip``, or by compiling directly from the GitHub repository:
+You can then install StratMC and its dependencies using ``pip`` (note that the ``--pre`` flag is required to install the current version, which is a pre-release), or by compiling directly from the GitHub repository:

 PIP
 #####